Long False Eyelashes, once the magic beauty tool of models and movie stars, have gone mainstream.

 Sana: The best daytime lash is one that is short and thick.
 Black lashes work best because they give the illusion of thicker, fuller and more youthful lashes.
 Brown is a more natural look and is best suited to women who typically don’t wear mascara or who have extremely fair hair and porcelain skin.

 This completely depends on the woman.
 Some women prefer strip simply because they are easier to apply, but individual fake lashes will give you a more natural look.
 The application of individual lashes takes longer and if done professionally can be quite pricey, but they are definitely worth it in the end.
 Professionally applied lashes last around four weeks, and cost anywhere from $50-$75.
 They give you much more freedom when it comes to thickness and length.
 Individual fake lashes also last a lot longer than strip lashes, but either one is quite acceptable.

 Before you apply your false lashes, curl your natural ones and give them a coat of mascara.
 Then once the false lashes are applied apply a second coat.
 This makes your natural lashes blend in with your fake ones, so they look more natural.
 Just make sure your mascara is dry before adding on your fakes or things could get pretty messy.

 Measure Your Lashes

 Remove the lashes from their packaging and place them above the lash line.
 This gives you an idea of where the strip will go and if you would need to cut them to fit your eye shape.

-You can trim long false eyelashes, but if you buy the short length ones instead you will likely find they are just right for daytime.
-The short length give you some fullness and a bit more length than your natural lashes.
-My personal favorite are Ardell fake eyelashes.
+You can trim long false eyelashes, but if you buy the short length ones instead, you will likely find they are just right for daytime.
+The short length gives you some fullness and a bit more length than your natural lashes.
+My personal favorite is Ardell fake eyelashes.
 I like their #110 full strip lashes at $4.
 They are easy to apply for first-timers.
-The do-it yourself individual lashes are about the same price.
+The do-it-yourself individual lashes are about the same price.